 By 1916, almost all of the major suffrage organizations were united behind the goal of a constitutional amendment.
 When New York adopted woman suffrage in 1917 and President Wilson changed his position to support an amendment in 1918, the political balance began to shift.
 On May 21, 1919, the House of Representatives passed the amendment, and 2 weeks later, the Senate followed.
 When Tennessee became the 36th state to ratify the amendment on August 18, 1920, the amendment passed its final hurdle of obtaining the agreement of three-fourths of the states.

 Remember, students designed these tiles.
 If anyone in our Redmond community knows the artist of a specific tile, please let us know so we can credit them in a future issue of The Gram.

 The tree rings contain tiles from 1901-2000.
 We will continue to post tiles and explore the historic events associated with each tile.
 When you visit RMS we encourage you to look down and find your favorite tile profiled in the Grizzly Gram.
-Tile 19 is right before the attestation station!

 Update to Process for Completing Daily Digital Attestation through Skyward Family/Student Access for Middle School and High School Students

 All in-person students must complete a health check each day to attest that they have no symptoms of COVID-19 or close contacts with people who have tested positive for COVID-19.
 The important update is that we are asking students to complete attestation, even if they do not plan to attend school in-person on that day.

 You can access more information about Attestation requirements here.